Livesystems-TECH/html-containers/README.md

 There's some limitations for `file://` protocol.

 If you use local `JSON` file with variables, you should fake it during development.
 It's already considered in examples, so you can simply:
-- go to `script.js` -> `setup` method
+- go to `script.js` to the very top of the file
 - set `useFakeJson` to `true`

 if you don't want to use workarounds and care about fake/test data, you should use local web server.